wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-dotnet-how-to-use-tables.md

 ## Overview

-This article will show you how to perform common scenarios by using the Azure Table storage service.
+This guide will show you how to perform common scenarios by using the Azure Table storage service.
 The samples are written in C\# code and use the Azure Storage Client Library for .NET.
-The scenarios covered include creating and deleting a table, as well as working with table entities.
+The scenarios covered include **creating and deleting a table**, as well as **working with table entities**.

 [AZURE.INCLUDE [storage-dotnet-client-library-version-include](../includes/storage-dotnet-client-library-version-include.md)]